 No swimming allowed at Hamilton Pool Preserve for the foreseeable future.
+We do not expect to allow swimming this spring or summer.
 Rocks have been falling at many locations in and around the pool.
 We are working with geologists to assess the hazard.

 Trail Under Overhanging Cliff Closed

 The section of trail that goes underneath the overhanging cliff at the pool is closed for safety concerns.
 Visitors can access the beach, but cannot walk all the way around the pool to below the waterfall.
 Rocks have been falling from the cliffs above the trail.
 We continue to consult with geologists about this hazard.

 The Saturday morning guided hikes at Hamilton Pool Preserve are suspended until further notice.